The best gift ideas for kids who love cars, trucks and construction

 You can’t beat Bruder trucks in realism and function for this age range.
 You just can’t.
 These trucks are the mack daddy of them all, and at several feet long, kids can really examine the features and learn more about how the real ones operate.

-The Bruder MAN Garbage Truck ($55.99) is also absolutely stellar, and mimics the real-life action of a back loading garbage truck (there’s also a side-loader but we tested both and it’s much easier to get more “stuff” into this one), complete with loading arm for 2 garbage cans and turn-handle “crusher”.
-We gave our tester’s some newspaper and magazines to rip-up and they had a ball tearing them into small pieces, stuffing into the cans, and then collecting. (editor’s note: my son was maybe the biggest garbage truck fan of all time, and as a result we own every single garbage truck toy in existence.
+The Bruder MAN Garbage Truck is also absolutely stellar, and mimics the real-life action of a back loading garbage truck (there’s also a side-loader but we tested both and it’s much easier to get more “stuff” into this one), complete with loading arm for 2 garbage cans and turn-handle “crusher”.
+We gave our tester’s some newspaper and magazines to rip-up and they had a ball tearing them into small pieces, stuffing into the cans, and then collecting. (editor’s note: my son was a huge garbage truck fan, and as a result we own every single garbage truck toy in existence.
 This was by far the best functioning and most loved of them all.
 A must-buy if your child runs to the window to watch your trash drive off every single week.)

 The Toystate Caterpillar Construction Mini Machines are some of the best miniaturized trucks we’ve encountered, with moving parts that simulate their actual function (the dump truck bed can really be “dumped”, the loader’s shovel, backhoe’s arm and bulldozers blade can move up and down, and the steam roller can spin).
 They make the perfect small sandbox toys, and also pack a strong punch with kinetic sand, playdoh or a tray of dried pasta or rice.